 One of the best things about NYC Chinatown is the food!
 And, with so many affordable restaurants in Chinatown, even travelers planning a cheap trip to NYC can eat in Chinatown without over extending the budget.

 Our favorite way to feast in Chinatown is to grab mini take away meals from numerous establishments.
-To start, get a portion of pork dumplings ($1.25) from Fried Dumpling.
-Then, make your way to Mei Li Wah Bakery for delicious baked pork buns ($1.20).
+To start, get a cheap portion of pork dumplings from Fried Dumpling.
+Then, make your way to Mei Li Wah Bakery for delicious baked pork buns ($1.50).
 Finally, pop into a noodle shop for more fantastic fare.
-Tip: For more dinner options, check out this list of cheap places to eat in Chinatown.

 Day 4 of your New York City Itinerary 4 Days